 543 nm, Focal Length: 34.74 mm

-The F810 Series Fiber Collimation Packages are pre-aligned to collimate a laser beam propagating from the tip of an FC/PC, FC/APC, or SMA terminated fiber with diffraction-limited performance at the design wavelength.
+The F810 Series Fiber Collimation Packages are pre-aligned to collimate a laser beam propagating from the tip of an FC/APC, FC/PC, or SMA terminated fiber with diffraction-limited performance at the design wavelength.
 Since the F810 Series fiber collimators do not have any movable parts, they are compact and not susceptible to misalignment.
 Due to chromatic aberration, the effective focal length (EFL) of the doublet lens is wavelength dependent.
 As a result, these collimators will only perform optimally at the design wavelength.
-The doublet lens, which features an antirelection (AR) coating that minimizes surface reflections, is factory aligned for each design wavelength so that the lens is one focal length away from a fiber tip inserted into the collimator.
+The doublet lens, which features an antireflection (AR) coating that minimizes surface reflections, is factory aligned for each design wavelength so that the lens is one focal length away from a fiber tip inserted into the collimator.
 Additionally, the receptacles for the FC/APC versions are angled so that light exiting the fiber enters the collimator perpendicular to the focal plane.

 We recommend using the F810APC and F810FC collimation packages with our AR-coated single mode fiber optic patch cables.
 These cables feature an antireflective coating on one fiber end for increased transmission and improved return loss at the fiber-to-free-space interface.
 F810SMA fiber collimation packages are optimized for single mode fibers and are compatible with our SMA-terminated hybrid single mode fiber optic patch cables.
-Alternatively, our large selection of standard fiber patch cables can also be used.
+Alternatively, our large selection of fiber patch cables include uncoated options that can also be used.